jsaji/SS2B_Backend/README.md

 ```bash
 python appserver.py
 ```
+The deskcheck endpoint requires [ODAPI](https://github.com/jsaji/Object-Detection-API) to be set up and running (refer to its README for more instructions).

 ## Making database migrations using SQLAlchemy ORM
 Create an initial migration file to translate the classes in models.py to SQL that will generate corresponding tables